The Clear Edge

 Example: Mistake analysis for content marketing

-Most content creators publish 3x weekly for two months, then disappear for six weeks, then restart.
-This on-off pattern kills 94% of potential leads.
-Here’s why—and the cadence commitment that fixes it.
+Hook: Most content creators publish three times a week for two months, then disappear for six weeks, then restart again, and this on‑off pattern wipes out 94% of the leads they could have generated.

 Week 1-2: Delivered all posts.